 This one should be self-explanatory: anything that is small – or that strikes through the whole character – is to be added last.

+Watch out when you are writing your Cantonese characters.
+As we said, they are not supposed to be beautiful, no. However, they are supposed to be legible, regular, and equally sized.
 Often people write the different radicals that make up the character too far apart, so much so that they can appear to be separate characters.
 Avoid this, by making sure that your characters are all of even sizes.

 Memorizing Cantonese Characters